otboumeh/Ft_printf/README.md

    The function starts by scanning the format string passed to `ft_printf`, checking for format specifiers like `%d`, `%s`, etc.

 2. **Handling Each Specifier:**
-   When a specifier is encountered, the corresponding function is called to handle the conversion (for example, `ft_putnbr_fd` for integers or `ft_putstr_fd` for strings).
+   When a specifier is encountered, the corresponding function is called to handle the conversion (for example, `printing` for integers or `put_hex` for bases).

 3. **Memory Management:**
    Memory for the strings or numbers is handled within the functions, and no memory leaks should occur.